TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/_index.md

 There are several ways to run {{% tts %}}.
 Open Source and Enterprise are designed to run on your own hardware, which this guide covers.
 Alternatively, to use {{% tts %}} in the cloud without installing it on your own hardware, see [{{% tts %}} Cloud]({{< relref "cloud-hosted" >}}) (our professional, SLA-backed offering) or [Community Edition]({{< relref "ttn" >}}) (our free-to-use community edition).
 To spin up your own EC2 instance, there is also an [AWS Launcher]({{< relref "aws" >}}).
 To install using balenaCloud on a Rasperry Pi, see the [Balena]({{< relref "balena" >}}) section.

-All deployments of {{% tts %}} except Open Source support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.
+All deployments of {{% tts %}} except Open Source and AWS Launcher support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.

 Continue following these instructions to run {{% tts %}} Enterprise or Open Source on your own hardware, using Docker.

-In addition to the following written instructions, video instructions for installing {{% tts %}} are available on [The Things Network youtube channel](https://youtu.be/bMT9n1-6dCc).
+In addition to the following written instructions, video instructions for installing {{% tts %}} are available on [The Things Network youtube channel](https://www.youtube.com/c/TheThingsNetworkCommunity).

 <details><summary>Show video</summary>
 {{< youtube "XgPSU4UkDuE" >}}